fletcherw/lambda-calc/README.md

 Both lexer and parser are written without the use of generator tools such as lex or yacc/bison.
 The parser is built using Dijkstra's [Shunting-yard algorithm][1].
 After parsing, evaluation is performed directly on the Abstract Syntax Tree.

-Operations supported include addition, multiplication, division, modulo, exponentiation, unary negation, and arbitrary parenthesized expressions.
+Operations supported include addition, multiplication, division, modulo, exponentiation, negative numbers, and arbitrary parenthesized expressions.
+Additionally, assigning to variables using ```let``` and using the result of the previous calculation from ```_``` is also supported.

 # example